Quantifying Harm: Aggregating Harm for Different Individuals

 if $UF \leq f$, else:

 \edfn }

 \commentout{ As mentioned in the introduction, HBKL give other examples where probability weighting gives answers that seem to match how people feel about issues. }

 But there is a whole set of other issues that arise when dealing with societal harms: there is a concern that we may disproportionately affect certain identifiable groups.
 For example, a policy requiring certain people to work during a pandemic may have a disproportionate impact on certain groups.
 These groups may be the gender-based or ethnicity-based groups traditionally considered in the fairness literature, but in general, they need not be.
 For example, a new freeway may lead to a disproportionate harm to people living in a certain completely integrated middle-class neighborhood.
 The ``group'' might be just an individual.
 Indeed, we can see Norcross's scenario $A$ as an instance of this phenomenon, where the group is the individual that suffers the premature death, which is intuitively more harmful than any number of people suffering a moderate headache.
+Similarly, an alternative analysis of Example \ref{ex:organ} is to view Billy as a group that would be disproportionately harmed in case his organs were harvested.

 We now briefly sketch a more formal approach to computing harm that takes this type of fairness into account.
 We assume that the groups that cannot be disproportionately harmed by a policy must be identified in advance.
 A model would include a list of all such groups.